microsoft/prompt-engineering/docs/index.md

 1. Performance: Prompt engineering as we have discussed here can increase your prompt size, which in turn increases the latency of the completion responses from Codex.
 For production applications, you may need to decrease your prompt size to improve the perceived latency of your application.
 One way to do this is to fine tune your model.
 In addition to improving accuracy of the model completions, fine tuning has the added benefit that it may improve performance by making it possible to have good results with shorter context in the prompt.
 2. Interaction Design: How you guide users in their interaction with Codex can have a significant impact on their success with using the model.
 This is especially true because the output of the model is not always reliable.
 For example, Copilot makes it easy for users to reject Codex's suggestions because a user has to actively accept Codex's output.
 Because VS Code is an IDE, it's easy for users to edit Codex's output if it needs fixing.
 3. Responsible Use: Large models such as OpenAI are trained on internet data, and can reflect the biases in the training data.
 To use Codex or other OpenAI models in production, you need to do things like *content filtering*.
 Both OpenAI and Azure OpenAI Service offer capabilities to do this.
 The OpenAI content filter is described [here](https://beta.openai.com/docs/engines/content-filter).
-Azure OpenAI Service follows Microsoft's [principles for responsible AI use](https://www.microsoft.com/ai/responsible-ai?activetab=pivot1:primaryr6).

 ## Prompt Engineering as "Software 3.0"